-The BEYOND MUSIC PROJECT is aimed at musicians from around the world who enjoy cross-cultural exchange with other musicians and collaborative, cross-cultural music making.
+The Project is aimed at musicians from around the world who enjoy cross-cultural exchange with other musicians and collaborative music making.

-The BEYOND MUSIC PROJECT invites musicians to find musical partners with different cultural backgrounds from all over the world and create compositions together as submissions.
+The Project invites musicians to find musical partners with different cultural backgrounds from all over the world to create compositions, performances, and recordings together.

-The BEYOND MUSIC PROJECT unites cultures in the world through music to create cross-cultural understanding, awareness, dialogue and respect.
+The Project unites cultures in the world through music to create cross-cultural understanding, awareness, dialogue, and respect.

-Through joining the platform and becoming engaged in the BEYOND MUSIC PROJECT, musicians make an active contribution to global understanding and their cross-cultural collaborations generate a sense of creative togetherness beyond borders.
+Through joining the platform and becoming engaged in the Project, musicians make an active contribution to global understanding and their cross-cultural collaborations generate a sense of creative togetherness beyond borders.
 It’s about Music as a catalyst for social change, inspiring and encouraging people to take action; giving voice to those who are often unheard and in need.

 2. Participation Requirements

-The PROJECT is open to all musicians registered on BEYOND MUSIC (“Participants”) and will only be carried out online on BEYOND MUSIC.
+The Project is open to all musicians registered on Beyond (“Participants”) and will only be carried out online on Beyond.

-The existence of a recording contract does not necessarily represent an obstacle to participation.
-However, by taking part in the PROJECT, Participants clearly state that there are no conflicting rights of third parties such as recording companies and publishers in relation to the submitted music as defined in the following provisions and that these third parties have been informed of this participation.
+The existence of a recording or publishing contract does not necessarily represent an obstacle to participation.
+However, by taking part in the Project, Participants clearly state that there are no conflicting rights of third parties such as recording companies and publishers in relation to the submitted music as defined in the following provisions and that these third parties have been informed of this participation.

-After creating the cross-cultural composition, the ensemble must nominate one member as the “administrator” of the submission, who uploads the piece as the entry for the PROJECT.
-As the Administrator has to specify all members of the artist team, the composition and recorded performance which will appear in the profile of each ensemble member under “Music”.
-Each contributor must approve the submission and agree to these Conditions of Participation.
-After the approval and agreement of each contributor, submissions to the BEYOND MUSIC PROJECT are considered successfully submitted and cannot be deleted or withdrawn.
+After creating the cross-cultural composition and recorded performance, the artist teams must nominate one team member as the “Administrator” of the submission, who uploads the song as the entry for the Project.
+The Administrator must specify all members of the artist team, the composition and recorded performance which will appear in the profile of each Participant under “Music”.

-Any participating collaboration must provide a short text explaining why their piece of music is cross-cultural and give information about the title, instruments and/or vocals, genre and regional background of the composition and the recording.
+Any participating collaboration must provide a short text explaining what the piece of music is about and give information about the title, instruments and vocals, genre and regional background of the composition and the recording.
 All lyrics in the musical piece must be attached in the original language as well as an English translation.

-The upload of the compositions is only possible during the submission phase.
-The time frame for the submission will be announced on the website.
+The upload of the recordings is only possible during the submission phase.

 The server upload limit is 50 MB.